-Objectively evaluate adherence of the process against its process description, standards, and procedures, and address noncompliance.
+Objectively evaluate adherence of the causal analysis and resolution process against its process description, standards, and procedures, and address noncompliance.
 [GP113]

-Review the activities, status, and results of the process with higher level management and resolve issues.
+Review the activities, status, and results of the causal analysis and resolution process with higher level management and resolve issues.
 [GP112]